darkmattersshow/darkmattersshow.github.io/about.md

 <h3>Franky Guttman, Co-Host</h3>

 Franky Guttman is a comedian, editor, and truth-seeker.
-Originally from New York City, his editing credits include _Son of Zorn_ on NBC and _...with Bob and David_ for Netflix.
+Originally from New York City, his editing credits include _Son of Zorn_ on FOX and _...with Bob and David_ for Netflix.
 He performs regularly with Fussy at the Rude Mondays show at the Pack Theater, and with several other groups including Thrashtown across Los Angeles.
 He owns a dog that once tried to bite Michael's penis.

 <h3>Michael Bilow, Co-Host</h3>